Kong/docs.konghq.com/app/2.0.x/proxy.md

 3. Client <- Cleartext -> Kong <- TLS -> Upstream

 **Note:** In L4 proxy mode, only plugins that has `tcp` or `tls` in the supported protocol list are supported.
-This list can be found in their respective documentations on [Kong Hub](https://docs.konghq.com/hub/).
+This list can be found in their respective documentation on [Kong Hub](https://docs.konghq.com/hub/).

 [Back to TOC](#table-of-contents)